Bio (not as boring version)

 Kevin recruited me over to Macromedia, which is the only other “real” job I’ve ever had.
 At Macromedia:

-I worked on Dreamweaver 1.0, which was an amazing experience with an amazing team.
+I helped create Dreamweaver 1.0, which was an amazing experience with an amazing team.

 I met the woman of my dreams on that team, and married her.